 There were many moments, however, when I found myself in a position I was genuinely unqualified for, like when I was interviewed for a video about the future of artificial intelligence.
 I told some friends about the request and they said “fake it till you make it” and “you’re as much as an expert as some guy in CS”, but the reality was (and still is) I’m not an expert (in fact, I’m 100% in the “AI is over-hyped” boat).

 It’s been interesting post-college to feel the emptiness of some of these experiences in a more pronounced way.
 Being in a video opining about artificial intelligence (and other things like it) definitely hasn’t done anything for me professionally.
-But I feel like now that I am qualified in many areas, there’s a certain refusal to acknowledge those qualifications, like what was important in college was more so the feeling of helping than actually viewing a woman as one’s equal. (and though I’m not an expert, it also draws into question the frequency we uplift women of well-represented racial/ethnic identities relative to women of underrepresented racial/ethnic identities).
+But I feel like now that I am qualified in many areas, there’s a certain refusal by well-intentioned peers and co-workers to acknowledge those qualifications.
+It feels like what I experienced in college was as a result of folks in similar positions wanting to feel like they were helping without actually fully acknowledging me as a capable equal. (and though I’m not an expert, it also draws into question the frequency we uplift women of well-represented racial/ethnic identities relative to women of underrepresented racial/ethnic identities).

 What I don’t like about it is the feeling that in college it was always on someone else’s terms.
 Like I could only enter their world when invited, and if I proved I was deserving of entry based on my skills alone, those in power lost the satisfaction of benevolence.